Drops happen; keep your iPhone SE (2020) safe with a rugged case

 There is no magic case that can guarantee that your iPhone SE won't sustain damage if it falls.
-You can, however, mitigate potential damage by keeping a good quality, heavy-duty, rugged case on your iPhone at all times.
-I prefer to use a lighter, slimmer case, but if and when I use up my AppleCare+ incidents, you can bet I'll be slapping on a rugged case and keeping it on for the duration of my iPhone's life.
+However, you can mitigate potential damage by keeping a good quality, heavy-duty, rugged case on your iPhone at all times.
+A good case is an investment that can save you money on repairs.
 I'm a big fan of the OtterBox Otter + Pop Symmetry Series case.
-Not only it is a protective case, but the built-in PopSocket on the back provides extra grip to prevent falls in the first place.
+Not only is it a protective case, but the built-in PopSocket on the back provides extra grip to prevent falls in the first place.
+Here are our favorite iPhone SE (2020) rugged cases.

 - Best Overall: OtterBox iPhone SE Otter + Pop Symmetry Series

-- Best Value: Spigen Tough Armor
+- Best Value: Spigen Tough Armor - various colors

 - Best Eco-Friendly Case: LifeProof WĀKE